 'In the 1960s my father had a business in Boekel with some 7,500 broiler parent animals', says René van Doren at the kitchen table.
 Two of the three sons eventually continued as farmers.
 My brother Jan in the mothers and I in Zeeland in fattening pigs.
 When Jan decided to quit, Jolanda and I took over the entire business in 1994.
 As the location in Boekel was too small to expand and the distance between Boekel and Zeeland was too great, we decided to move the two broiler houses to Zeeland.
 Because two businesses were too labour-intensive and there was more interest in poultry, we divested the broiler branch in 2002 and started to specialise entirely in broiler parent stock'.

 "What makes our company special is that we opted for the Veranda Aviary system from the start.
-I remember my first visit to a verandah stable and was immediately impressed,' says René.
+I remember my first visit to a veranda stable and was immediately impressed,' says René.
 I immediately saw the advantages and possibilities of this housing system.
 Of course, in the beginning we had some teething problems.
-The results were particularly challenging, but in the meantime we have achieved good results on the verandah for 20 years.
+The results were particularly challenging, but in the meantime we have achieved good results on the veranda for 20 years.
 Cumulatively, the results have been above 85% for years.
 When, in 2013, the veranda no longer complied with the welfare regulation, we developed "the Veranda 2.0", as I call it, in cooperation with Vencomatic.
 We replaced the old inventory and added a third house which allowed us to keep 60,000 broiler parent animals'.

 'The Veranda is a group housing system.
 The hens and roosters are housed in groups of about 1,500 animals.
 In the house there are different levels at which the hens are housed.
 All levels are equipped with manure belts, which are turned daily.
 Each group is provided with water, feed, nests and scratching facilities.
 The animals have access to a scratching area above the laying nest in which they can scratch and dustbathe.
 Fresh air of 20° C always reaches the chicken.
 After feeding, the feeding system is elevated so that our animals have a larger living area.'